Volleyball is a sport beloved by all, from kids to the elderly. Start with the basics by using these volleyball drills to get you started.

 - Push off with our outside leg to jump and across the box

-- When you land, your feet should have switched positions so the leg that was on the ground and pushed off is now on the box.
-The foot that was on the box should now be on the floor
+- When you land, your feet should have switched positions, so the leg that was on the ground and pushed off is now on the box.
+The foot that was on the box should now be on the floor.

-- Repeat this action going back and forth
+- Repeat this action, going back and forth

 4. Down Ups

-Down Ups is another drill that utilizes a box to improve the agility and footwork of volleyball players.
+Down Ups is another drill that uses a box to improve the agility and footwork of volleyball players.
 Further, Down Ups can also be used as a simple conditioning drill at the same time.
 While the Side-To-Side drill trained footwork laterally, “Down Ups” will train footwork moving forward and back.

 How To Perform Down Ups

 - You need 1 player and 1 box